nocillax/thesis/proposed/docs/CRYPTOGRAPHY_EXPLAINED.md

 "0x3e7b8f2a9c4d1e6f8a5b3c7d2e1f9a8b6c4d3e2f1a0b9c8d7e6f5a4b3c2d1e0f"
 ```

-**This hash is:**
+**This hash serves as:**

-- Unique identifier for this certificate
+- Unique identifier for this specific certificate
-- Stored on blockchain as primary key
+- Key for blockchain lookup (certificates[cert_hash])
+- Proof of data integrity (any change = different hash)
-- Used for verification
+- Input for digital signature

 ### Why This Specific Order?